 This gives us the opportunity to think about our fall wellness.

-As the seasons change, we have the opportunity to step back for a moment and consider how we can honor our own changes.
+As the seasons change to fall, we have the opportunity to step back for a moment and consider how we can honor our own changes.
 Fall encourages us to adjust the pace of our lives and take better care of ourselves.